habentg/ft_transcendence/Resources/TO-DO.md

 1. duplication of notifications - ex: sending friendship notification - cancel it - send request again. there will be two notifications, -> will think about it if its okay like that or just remove the older one or update the date of friend request or some....
 2. checkout friendship eventlistners for accepting and declining friend request ... accept is not refreshing the page (if clicked from the friendship list from home)

+NEW -  to do:
+1. chat notification - toast
+2. show error - toast
+3. chat UI
+4.